 Considered the crown jewel of tubing destinations, Ichetucknee Springs State Park is located about 2 1/2 hours northwest of Orlando, just beyond Alachua.
 Ichetucknee is actually a cluster of nine springs with crystal clear water that collectively gush well over 200 million gallons of brisk water every day.
 Named as a National Natural Landmark, archaeologists discovered two Indian mounds and a village site on the grounds.

 The 72-degree spring-fed water is crystal clear so you can see all the way down to the white sandy bottom.
 You’ll discover fish, turtles and more.
 Ichetucknee Springs is described as a peaceful place where stress simply drifts away.
-To experience it, bring your own tube or rent one from either the park stand or an outside vendor.
+To experience it, bring your own tube or rent one from either the park stands or an outside vendor.
 Tubing is accessible from the south entrance.

 FYI: the park limits the number of daily visitors (so arrive early) and imported items, i.e. potential trash such as food and disposables.